-The Land Warfare Centre (JTC), Kokoda Barracks, was located approximately 2 Km south of the township of Canungra and is situated in one of the world’s largest remaining sub tropical rainforest reserves with rugged mountains and patches of pure jungle.
+The Land Warfare Centre (JTC for Jungle Training Centre), Kokoda Barracks, was located approximately 2 kilometres south of the township of Canungra and is situated in one of the world’s largest remaining sub tropical rainforest reserves with rugged mountains and patches of pure jungle.
 JTC lies in the Gold Coast Hinterland but within the Beaudesert Shire.

 During World War Two it was the main training area for soldiers being sent to New Guinea.

 During the Malaya, Malaysia and South Vietnam campaigns, every Infantry unit and with very few exceptions, every individual Arms reinforcement destined for active service in these campaigns was required to undergo prescribed periods of training at JTC before being assessed as suitable for active service.
 This training was called the Battle Efficiency Course (BE) and was conducted by Battle Wing of JTC under the command of a Lieutenant Colonel as Chief Instructor (CI).

 During the South Vietnam campaign two versions of the BE course were conducted; one for a sub-unit (company) of an Infantry battalion and the second, a course for groups of individual reinforcements, usually of company strength.
 Students were purposely accommodated in tent lines on Battle Ridge and isolated from the main barracks at all times.

 Although both were of four weeks duration, the individual BE course was only slightly less demanding than the sub-unit course.